 Conducting A Basic Behavioral Assessment

 In addition to a physical assessment of the individual, it can be very helpful to observe the individual’s overall behavior as well as their response to different elements of the intake process.
 Just as it is important to be detailed when documenting their physical characteristics, be sure to use appropriate detail here.
 Simply saying “nervous” isn’t as helpful as something like this:

 “Sabine backed away when I attempted to check her hoof and vocalized, sounding distressed, when she was separated from the herd.
 She paced back and forth a bit but seemed to calm down when her companion, Saul, entered the stall next to her.
 We gave her a little hay to munch on, and she then allowed us to check her hooves and body, but shied when we tried to look into her ears.
 A little coaxing with a small bit of grain allowed us to check her ears, which looked infected.
 Overall, Sabine seemed a little fearful and uncertain but responded well to companionship and food.”

 To learn a whole lot more about behavior basics at sanctuaries, check out our Resident Behavior 101 resource!

 Observation Is Important!Continued

-It’s important to remember that an uneventful health examination does not always mean an individual is healthy or that they will remain healthy.
+It’s important to remember that an uneventful health evaluation does not always mean an individual is healthy or that they will remain healthy.
 Continue to monitor new residents closely- the stress of a new environment can bring about certain health issues, such as a flare up of an chronic illness, and other conditions may take time before presenting obvious clinical signs.
 While all residents should be observed closely each day, extra attention should be paid to new residents during their quarantine period to ensure any potential issues are caught and addressed as soon as possible.